 - Slowly pour the melted chocolate and butter mixture into the egg mixture while continuously whisking.
 You should add the chocolate in a thin slow stream.
 Once all the chocolate has been incorporated, give the mixture another couple of whisks.

-- Next, add your flour and baking powder.
-Using a wooden spoon, incorporate the dry ingredients until you cannot see any flour.
-Be careful not to overmix as you will end up with stiff, dense brownie cookies.
-Chill the dough for 30 minutes.
+- Next, add in flour, baking powder and 1 teaspoon orange zest.
+Using a spatula, incorporate the dry ingredients until you cannot see any flour.
+Be careful not to overmix as you will end up with stiff, dense cookies.
+Chill the dough in the refrigerator for 30 minutes.
 It is important in this recipe so don’t skip it.

-- Meanwhile, preheat the oven to 375˚F. Line a couple of baking sheets with non-stick baking or parchment paper.
+- Meanwhile, preheat the oven to 350F (180C).
+Line a couple of baking sheets with non-stick baking or parchment paper.

-- Right before baking your cookies, add some orange zest over each cookie – we like to add a lot to get that extra zesty flavor.
+- Right before baking your cookies, add half of the remaining orange zest over each cookie – we like to add a lot to get that extra zesty flavor.
 Bake the cookies for 8-10 minutes.
 The cookies will still be very soft when they’re removed from the oven, but don’t over bake them!

 Why Did My Cookies Turn Out Hard?